-“Everywhere, with the exception of the tropics, an increase in temperature leads to an increase in the insect population.
+“Everywhere except in the tropics, rising temperatures are driving insect populations.
 Thus, there are more individuals who eat more, ”writes Curtis Deutsch, one of the authors of the study.

-Despite the fact that locusts are not the only pest capable of destroying crops, it remains the only species that acts as an object of regular monitoring at the national and international levels.
+Although locusts are not the only pests capable of destroying crops, they remain the only species regularly monitored at the national and international levels.
 All because of her notoriety and destructive potential.